Code-Institute-Submissions/MemoryCardTwist/README.md

 I have nearly completed the Leaderboard just need to add the ability for it to check to sort on the amount to turns taken.

+I have completed the Leaderboard, i have also generated the random string and created the function to check that its correct.

 ### Leaderboard Area
 For the competitive players this allows them to see whos fastest.

+I have used JS to output HTML so that the table is handled in an array before outputting.

 ### Dev Area
 This is for the developer aka me to leave some information.